tashifat/tashifat.github.io/_pages/projects.md

-PI-emulating MPC controller design for Wave Energy Converters (WECs)
+PI-emulating MPC controller design for Wave Energy Converters (WECs) (Jun 2022 – Apr 2025)
 ======================================================================
 Efficient control is critical for maximizing energy capture from ocean waves.
 This project explores a feedback-tuned Model Predictive Control (MPC) framework for WECs, using LMI-based tuning for optimal performance.